Search

 Tom Dixon for Consentino

-7. What trends in architecture and interior design do you see the strongest today, and how are they being reflected in Cosentino's catalogue and strategy?
+7. What are the strongest trends you see today in architecture and interior design, and how are they reflected in Cosentino's catalogue and strategy?

-In this sense, we can speak of emotional and experiential design.
-New houses, hotels or shops will not only offer functional solutions, but, thanks to new technologies, they will facilitate a complete sensory experience.
-There is also a clear trend towards the creation of environments that favour social interaction, comfort and well-being.
+In this sense, there is a trend towards emotional and experiential design.
+New homes, hotels, and shops will not only offer functional solutions but, thanks to new technologies, will also provide a complete sensory experience.
+There is also a clear trend towards creating environments that promote social interaction, comfort, and well-being.

 "There is a clear trend towards creating environments that promote social interaction, comfort and wellbeing".